-2 Simple Tactics After Attending a Trade Show To Increase Sales
+2 Tactics After Attending a Trade Show To Increase Sales

 1) Actually Connect

 This seems like a no-brainer but less than 30% of all trade show exhibitors have a plan or process in place for following up with leads.
-Here’s a quick framework for reaching out via email to help increase sales:
+Here are some tips to follow: